WilleLX1/RubyRAT/README.md

 1. `!info`: Retrieves system info including GPU, CPU, RAM, HDD/SSD, and more.
 2. `!history`: Gather and download all web history from client.
 3. `!network`: Retrieve all saved network names their passwords
+4. `!passwords_chrome`: If client has chrome, it will retrieve all saved usernames, passwords and URL's to the website.

 ### Fun
 1. `!volume <volume_amount>`: Changes volume to the given procentage.